whitead/robust-mrkl/README.md

 # robust-mrkl

-A langchain agent that retries
+A [langchain](https://github.com/hwchase17/langchain) agent that retries and utilizes a system prompt